jnitzz/OptoLlama/README.md

 [![License: BSD-3](https://img.shields.io/badge/License-Apache--2-blue)](https://opensource.org/license/apache-2-0)
 [![](https://img.shields.io/badge/Contact-OptoLlama-orange?label=Contact)](jonas.schaible@helmholtz-berlin.de)

+OptoLlama is a transformer AI-model enabling the inverse design of opto-electric materials.
+Given an absorption-reflection-transmission input spectrum, OptoLlama is able to propose a corresponding stack of materials and their layer thickness producing the "prompted" characteristics.

 ## Installation
 We heavily recommend installing the `OptoLlama` package in a dedicated `Python3.11+` virtual environment.
 You can install ``OptoLlama`` directly from the GitHub repository via: